Tajman90/Covid_19_Analysis/README.md

 ## **Objective**
 The purpose of this Python project is to analyse and visualize COVID-19 statistics across different states/territories in India.
 The project aims to provide clear, data-driven insights into the pandemic’s impact by focusing on:
-- Identifying states most affected by COVID-19 in terms of confirmed cases.
+- Identified states most affected by COVID-19 in terms of confirmed cases.
-- Highlighting states with the lowest vaccination coverage.
+- Highlighted states with the lowest vaccination coverage.
-- Comparing vaccination rates between male and female populations.
+- Compared vaccination rates between male and female populations.
-- Ranking states with the highest death tolls.
+- Ranked states with the highest death tolls.
-- Tracking states with the largest number of active cases.
+- Tracked states with the largest number of active cases.

 ## **Key Steps & Processes**